imgag/aiDIVA/doc/annotation/prepare_annotation_resources.md

 Please first download the FannsDB database from here: [https://bbglab.irbbarcelona.org/fannsdb/](https://bbglab.irbbarcelona.org/fannsdb/)
 <br>
 <br>
-Afterwards the `prepare_Condel_vcf.py` script found in the _scripts_ folder can be used to create the VCF annotation file.
+Afterward the `prepare_Condel_vcf.py` script found in the _scripts_ folder can be used to create the VCF annotation file.
 For the annotation the VCF file needs to be _bgzipped_ and _indexed_

 Needs manual liftover!!!
 https://hgdownload.cse.ucsc.edu/goldenpath/hg19/liftOver/hg19ToHg38.over.chain.gz